This section is dedicated to all existing methods of rolling back or backing up your VMs in Xen Orchestra.

 /dev/xvdb /var/lib/xoa-backups ext4 defaults 0 0

-This way, without modifying your previous scheduled snapshot, they will be written in this local mountpoint!
+This way, without modifying your previous scheduled snapshot, they will be written to this new local mountpoint!